Tums2060/Life-Planner-App/server/MONGODB_SETUP.md

 You can:
 1. Add more details to any section
 2. Include more specific examples
-3. Add other sections you think might helpful
+3. Add other sections you think might by helpful